 True to the SCAD legacy, the museum is a great example of historic preservation and reuse.
 What started as the oldest surviving antebellum railroad depot in the country constructed in 1853, is now a National Historic Landmark, transformed into an award-winning museum by architect Christian Sottile, a SCAD alumnus and current Dean of the SCAD School of Building Arts.
 The $26 million expansion added 65,000 square feet to the former facility, features an 86-foot-high steel and glass lantern entrance; a façade joining original 19th-century Savannah gray brick with modern materials; a beautiful courtyard; outdoor lecture and performance spaces; and an events terrace and atrium.

-The Ships of the Sea Museum resides in what is known today as the The Scarbrough House, home to nine galleries of ship models, paintings, and maritime antiques.
-The architect, William Jay, created one of the earliest examples of domestic Greek Revival architecture in the South, and built the house in 1819 for William Scarbrough, one of the main owners of The Savannah, the first steamship to cross the Atlantic Ocean.
-The house was then used as a public school from the 1870’s – 1960’s, and after being briefly abandoned, it was restored by the Historic Savannah Foundation in the 1970’s.
-The museum restored the house again in 1996, building a new roof based on another William Jay design, added a new rear portico, and enlarged the garden.
+The Ships of the Sea Museum resides in what is known today as the Scarbrough House, home to nine galleries of ship models, paintings, and maritime antiques.
+The architect, William Jay, created one of the earliest examples of domestic Greek Revival architecture in the South.
+The house was built in 1819 for William Scarbrough.
+Scarbrough was one of the main owners of The Savannah, the first steamship to cross the Atlantic Ocean.
+The Historic Savannah Foundation restored the house in the 1970s.
+The foundation restored the house again in 1996, building a new roof based on another William Jay design.
+The design added a new rear portico, and a larger garden.

 Savannah History Museum

 The Savannah History Museum showcases all things Savannah, from its founding in 1733, to the American Revolution and Civil War, and from the Industrial Revolution beyond.
-There’s also a great focus on the city’s musical, cultural, and artistic contributions, such as the bench used in the Forrest Gump movie, Johnny Mercer’s Oscar and Grammy Awards, and a 1902 Crestmobile: a car that pre-dates the Ford Model A. The museum is housed in the old Central of Georgia Railway passenger shed built in the 1850s, and is now home to over 10,000 artifacts, one of the largest collections in the coastal community!
+There’s also a great focus on the city’s musical, cultural, and artistic contributions, such as the bench used in the Forrest Gump movie, Johnny Mercer’s Oscar and Grammy Awards, and a 1902 Crestmobile: a car that pre-dates the Ford Model A. The Central of Georgia Railway passenger shed built in the 1850s houses the museum.
+The passenger shed is now home to over 10,000 artifacts, one of the largest collections in the coastal community!